 The hot car problem

-My 3-year-old daughter is in a convertible car seat and it can get pretty hot when I have to park in the sun.
+My 3-year-old daughter is in a convertible car seat (like this one, but without the polka dots) and it can get pretty hot when I have to park in the sun.
 I know I’ve heard people say to cover the car seat with a blanket or towel to keep the buckles from getting really hot, but that doesn’t always work.

 I like to drive with the windows down and the radio up when I’m alone.
 Singing in the car is more fun with the windows open — I feel like I can sing even louder because of the wind.
 Anyway, the times I’ve tried using a blanket to cover my daughter’s car seat, it starts flapping around all over the place once I get on the highway and the wind through the car is stronger.